custom-components/pyscript/README.md

 inside `my_function` defined in the script file `my_scripts.py` (and any other functions it calls) will log all messages at `debug` or higher.

+Note that in Jupyter, all the `log` functions will display output in your session, independent of the `logger` configuration settings.

 #### Sleep

 `task.sleep(seconds)` sleeps for the indicated number of seconds, which can be floating point.
 Do not